graphcommons/gc-slackbot/README.md

 #### Requirements
 * Graph Commons API Key: Create a [Graph Commons](https://graphcommons.com) account if you haven't already.
 Generate an API key on your [profile](https://graphcommons.com/me/edit).
 * Slack Bot API Token: Create [a new bot user integration](https://my.slack.com/services/new/bot).
 You will be given a authentication token for the bot.
+* Graph ID: This is optional.
+If a graph id is supplied, the bot will work with the existing id, instead of creating a new one.

 ### Development
 Developed on NodeJS 4.x using ES2015 syntax using babel.